How To Demineralize Tap Water For Humidifier

 Tap water contains minerals, such as calcium and magnesium, that can have a negative effect on some applications.
 To remove the mineral content from water, the process of demineralization is used.
 There are several methods for demineralizing tap water, each with their own advantages and disadvantages.

-See also Is Sterile Water The Same As Distilled Water
+See also Is Distilled White Vinegar

 The most common method of demineralizing tap water is through ion exchange.
 This process involves exchanging ions in the tap water with ions from a different source, such as sodium chloride or potassium chloride.
 The exchanged ions are then removed from the water, leaving it free of minerals.
 This method is relatively simple and cost-effective, but it does require frequent maintenance and replenishment of the ion exchange media.